al-dot-exe/100Devs/21-express/class_38.md

 What is the syntax for the node express listen() method?
 2:34:00

-How do respond with json in node express?
+How do we respond with json in node express?
 2:37:30

 How can we make requests to my localhost through postman?